Roiqk7/dotfiles/README.md

 # Introduction
 This configuration is aimed at C/C++/Rust/Lua development in Neovim on MacOS.
 That being said, the purpose of this repository is to help you get started.
 You are encouraged to change it to your liking, and I designed it with that in mind.

+**If you don't care about bs and want straight to the bussiness [then click here.](https://github.com/Roiqk7/dotfiles/blob/main/INSTALLATION.md)

 **Note:** The `_` in the file/directory names represents `.`

 # Prerequisites